- Interior is spacious, flexible

 - V-8 versions' fuel economy

 - Difficult COMAND system

 The 2015 Mercedes-Benz GL-Class offers the most Mercedes luxury to the most people, with a pleasant ride and easy driving dynamics to boot.

-The 2015 Mercedes-Benz GL is Mercedes-Benz's biggest SUV, a three-row luxury bus aimed squarely at Americans.
-In Fact, the GL is built right here in America, where it sells very well.
-It shares its platform and assembly line with the two-row M-Class SUV, offering similar powertrain choices and features.
+The 2015 Mercedes-Benz GL if built right here in America, where it sells very well.
+In fact, the three-row luxury bus is aimed squarely Americans.
+The German automaker's largest SUV, the GL shares its platform and assembly line with the two-row M-Class SUV, offering similar powertrain choices and features.